-Interest expense was \$2.1 million, \$1.3 million and \$0.6 million in 2019, 2018 and 2017, respectively.
+Interest expense was \$4.4 million, \$2.1 million and \$1.3 million in 2020, 2019 and 2018, respectively.
 Interest expense is primarily comprised of interest expense on the amount borrowed and outstanding on our revolving debt facility, debt standby charges as well as the amortization of deferred financing charges.
-Interest expense increased in 2019 compared to 2018 as a result of higher average interest rates and a higher debt balance due to additional debt facility borrowings to fund the acquisitions of Aljex, Velocity

-Mail and PinPoint.
-The increase in interest expense in 2018 compared to 2017 was a result of higher debt balance due to additional debt facility borrowings to fund the acquisition of Pixi and MacroPoint.
+Interest expense increased in 2020 compared to 2019 as a result of higher average interest rates and a higher average debt balance due to additional debt facility borrowings to fund the 2020 Acquisitions.
+A significant portion of the debt balance was repaid with the proceeds of the offering of common shares completed in June 2019.
+Interest expense increased in 2019 compared to 2019 as a result of a higher average debt balance due to additional debt facility borrowings to fund the 2018 as a result of a higher average debt balance due to additional debt facility borrowings to fund the 2018 as a result of a higher average debt balance due to additional debt facility borrowings to fund the 2019 Acquisitions.